Nepal Wedding Traditions Complete Guide for Modern Couples

 Regional Symbol Variations:

-• Hill regions: Daily sindoor use by 82% of married women
+- Hill regions: Daily sindoorsin-DOOR use remains common among married women

-• Urban areas: Special occasion use by 68%
+- Urban areas: Special occasion use is increasingly popular

 Traditional Wedding Rituals